 - Select, inspect, and use suitable fall prevention systems, tools and equipment.

 - Communicate issues related to fall risks to the appropriate person on site.

 This course is aimed at everyone who works on a construction site.

 Access period: 6 months access from the day of enrolment

-Proudly developed by SafeWork NSW in collaboration with the Office of the Building Commissioner.
+Proudly developed by SafeWork NSW in collaboration with Building Commission NSW.

 Train your team